cmu-sei/TopoMojo-v1/docs/appliance/Readme.md

 find . -type f -exec sed -i s/foundry\.local/whatever\.domain/g {} \;
 ```

+Note: you'll want to reset your environment/database after changing the domain (see Reset Database below).
+Alternatively, you could update the domain values directly in the database, specifically the `identity_db.ClientUris` table.

 ## Certificate

 By default the appliance generates a local certificate authority and issues a certificate for all the applications.